williamfisher9/bite-and-sip-backend/README.md

-# 🍽️ Bite & Sip - A Restaurant Management App – Frontend
+# 🍽️ Bite & Sip - Restaurant Management App – Backend

-# 🍽️ Restaurant Management App – Backend

 This is the backend API for a full-featured restaurant management and e-commerce platform.
 Built with Java and Spring Boot, it powers user authentication, menu management, order processing, and secure payment handling via Stripe.